Frequently Asked Questions

 How many students apply to the radiography program each year?

 The program has had over 100 applicants in one application period.
 18 students are accepted each year.
+The top 24 applicants are invited to attend a “Skills Assessment” course in the summer.
+The top 18 students from this course are accepted into the fall class.
 The number admitted is based on the number of clinical slots available, anticipated employment needs in the communities served and space availability in the program lab sections.

 What is the length of the program once I am accepted as a radiography student?